European-XFEL/EXtra-data/docs/cli.rst

 The file reading may hang for a long time if files are unavailable or require staging in dCache from the tape.
 The program helps finding problem files.

-If it finds problems with the data locality, the program will produce a lists of files located on tape, lost or at unknown locality and exit with the non-zero status.
+If it finds problems with the data locality, the program will produce a list of files located on tape, lost or at unknown locality and exit with the non-zero status.